-Due to regulatory restrictions by the New York State Department of Education, FNU is not able to offer the MSN or PGC program to residents of New York state or offer MSN or PGC clinical experiences in New York state at this time.
+Due to regulatory restrictions by the New York State Department of Education, FNU MSN or PGC students can not attend clinical experiences in New York state.
 Current MSN or PGC students with a need or desire to move to New York state while enrolled in the MSN or PGC should consult with their Department Chair immediately.